shaikamirgh/Data-Science-Assignment/README.md

 # Data-Science-Assignment
 Ecowiser Data-Science-Assignment

-17-Jan: Reading throught the API usage Docs
+In-Progress

-        and bassic python code to check the API usage
+17-Jan: Reading throught the API usage Docs and basic python code to check the API usage